syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ### MoveSubItemsToFooterToolbar

-`MoveSubItemsToFooterToolbar` boolean property of ToolbarItemSelected event argument decides the placement of each sub items of respective footer toolbar item.
+The `MoveSubItemsToFooterToolbar` is boolean property of the ToolbarItemSelected event argument; it decides the placement of each sub items of respective footer toolbar item.

 If you set the value to `true`, the respective sub items of footer item will be placed on footer toolbar layout.
 If you set `false`, then the sub items will be placed above the footer toolbar layout.